Office politics can be challenging enough.

 I feel really stupid for saying this-I feel scared and nervous and it’s really difficult to be here.
 I keep thinking about quitting but I know that seems so drastic.
 I could really use some support.
 Thanks!

-First of all, congratulations about your promotion!
+First of all, congratulations on your promotion!
 I am sure this has been overshadowed by the childish behavior of your coworker.
 Make sure you do something really fun for yourself to celebrate, ok?
 No need to hide out in shame because one booger in the office is pouting and making things hard.

 First of all, you are not responsible for the happiness of others.